AIP ENR 5.5

 Except for operations in controlled airspace, gliding operations may be conducted no-radio, or may be on frequencies 122.5 MHz, 122.7 MHz or 122.9 MHz, which have been allocated for use by gliders.
 Unless otherwise authorised, gliding operations in controlled airspace must be conducted using the appropriate ATC frequency.
 Radio equipped gliders at non-controlled aerodromes will use the CTAF.
-Except when operationally required to maintain communications on a discrete frequency listed above, glider pilots are expected to listen out on the area VHF and announce if in potential conflict.
+Except where the use of a gliding frequency is operationally necessary, it is recommended that gliders operating above 5000 ft outside controlled airspace (Class G) monitor the Area VHF frequency.

-Gliding operations at registered/certified aerodromes may be carried out on:
+Gliding operations at certified aerodromes may be carried out on:

 - a glider runway strip within the runway strip (single runway), using a common circuit direction